uwcartlab/Webmapping-Dev/Chapter08/readme.md

 ### I. Introduction to D3

 [_**D3**_](http://d3js.org/) stands for _**D**ata-**D**riven **D**ocuments_, a JavaScript library for making data-driven web graphics.
-D3 is an open-source JavaScript library pioneered and maintained by Mike Bostock formerly of the New York Times ([http://bost.ocks.org/mike](http://bost.ocks.org/mike)).
+D3 is an open-source JavaScript library pioneered and maintained by Mike Bostock formerly of the New York Times ([https://observablehq.com/@mbostock](https://observablehq.com/@mbostock)).
 Increasingly recognized as a leading data visualization library, D3 simplifies loading and interacting with data and draws all graphics as client-side (in the browser) vectors using the SVG (Scalable Vector Graphics) standard.

-D3 presents a different philosophy of web mapping than the majority of technologies that produce web maps: Leaflet and most other web mapping libraries produce _slippy maps_ based on sets of tiled raster images loaded dynamically into the browser when needed.
+D3 presents a different philosophy of web mapping than the majority of technologies that produce web maps: Leaflet and most other web mapping libraries produce _slippy maps_ based on sets of tiled raster images (increasingly, vector data) loaded dynamically into the browser when needed.
 A common complaint from cartographers about slippy maps is their reliance on cylindrical projections, specifically the conformal Web Mercator projection that heavily distorts sizes and thus is inappropriate for visualization at small cartographic scales (i.e., broad geographic regions, such as world maps).
 The D3 focus on SVG allows for dynamic map projection and direct feature interaction.

-You can review hundreds of fantastic example visualizations created by D3 developers in the [D3 Gallery](https://github.com/mbostock/d3/wiki/Gallery).
+You can review hundreds of fantastic example visualizations created by D3 developers in the [D3 Gallery](https://observablehq.com/@d3/gallery).
 Most of these examples include the code for their creation right on the page, making duplication and experimentation easier.
 A word of caution, however: it is tricky to interpret the example documentation before understanding some basics about D3.
-Likewise, the library's [API documentation](https://github.com/d3/d3/blob/master/API.md), while thorough, can be difficult to apply to your problems without some preliminary background knowledge on D3.
+Likewise, the library's [API documentation](https://d3js.org/what-is-d3), while thorough, can be difficult to apply to your problems without some preliminary background knowledge on D3.

 In this module, we introduce the core principles used by the library to build a simple data-driven graphic.
 Important formatting rules are highlighted by bullet points; use these to keep your code neater and facilitate the development and debugging process.